Green-Software-Foundation/if/src/builtins/interpolation/README.md

 - `timestamp`: a timestamp for the input (required)
 - `duration`: the amount of time, in seconds, that the input covers. (required)
 - `[input-parameter]` - a field whose name matches the string provided to input-parameter in global config (i.e. if the input-parameter in global config is cpu/utilisation then cpu-utilisation must exist in the input data)
-- `vcpus-allocated`: number of allocated virtual CPUs (optional)
-- `vcpus-total`: number of total virtual CPUs (optional)

-If `vcpus-allocated` and `vcpus-total` are provided, these data will be used to scale the CPU energy usage.

 ## Output